Not for Profit Permits

 - The permit must be taken to the Waste Transfer Station every time you wish to deposit waste using this free allowance.

-- The person delivering the waste must also show proof they are part of the organisation named on the permit, this could be with an ID badge or another appropriate documentation.
+- The person delivering the waste must also show proof they are part of the organisation named on the permit, this could be with an ID badge or other appropriate documentation.

 - Permits must not be shared with any other organisations.

-- Procedures at the Waste Transfer Station must be followed, permits will be cancelled if health and safety rules are knowingly broken or members of our staff are physically or verbally abused.
+- Procedures at the Waste Transfer Station must be followed and each driver must complete the H&S induction and wear a hi-vis vest (or equivalent) and steel toe and midsole boots on our site.
+Permits will be cancelled if health and safety rules are knowingly broken or members of our staff are physically or verbally abused.

-- If WLWA need to change anything about the not for profit permit scheme we will email your organisation using the details provided.
-We will give as much notice as we are able to and accept no responsibility for you not receiving information if you fail to let us know about of a change of contact details.
+- If WLWA needs to change anything about the not for profit permit scheme, we will email your organisation using the details provided.
+We will give as much notice as we are able to and accept no responsibility for you not receiving information if you fail to let us know about a change of contact details.

 - Rubble and other hardcore